 Every 15 minutes a baby is born in the U.S. with symptoms of opioid withdrawal (view full report here).
 These newborns are often irritable, difficult to soothe, to settle down to sleep and to feed.
 These predictable challenges can be draining for already exhausted parents and undermine their sense of effectiveness and competence.
 Newborns’ withdrawal symptoms may interfere with their earliest contributions to the attachment process, just as a mother’s struggle with substance use may complicate hers.

-Research on the long-term effects of exposure to opioids during pregnancy suggests long term developmental impacts, but it is fraught with the confounding factors associated with substance use disorders (SUD), especially other poverty-related adversities, and trauma, which affects half or more of women of childbearing age with SUDs.
+Research on the long-term effects of exposure to opioids during pregnancy suggests long-term developmental impacts, but it is fraught with the confounding factors associated with substance use disorder (SUD), especially other poverty-related adversities, and trauma, which affects half or more of women of childbearing age with SUD.
 The research is, however, clear that the single most important way to mitigate the effects of in utero exposure on children’s development is the quality of the primary caregiving relationship.

 Stigma often prevents these adults from recognizing that they deserve and need help.
 It also often infiltrates health and mental health professional attitudes toward them, further alienating families from otherwise effective treatments.
 Parents and expecting parents are often subject to particularly harsh judgment as healthcare providers struggle to deal with their frustration about treating newborns whose distress could have been prevented.
 Yet the perinatal period and the first years of life offer uniquely powerful opportunities for prevention, healing and recovery.
 Expectant and new parents may find powerful new motivation to seek treatment for their new baby’s sake, even when they don’t feel that they themselves deserve it.
 These Touchpoints in a family’s development are times of heightened vulnerability and opportunity when we can touch into the family system to bring hope for families so that they can dare to hope for themselves.

-We can support the attachment process when parent and infant are both struggling with challenges to self-regulation.
+We can support the attachment process when parent and infant are both struggling with challenges of self-regulation.
 We can boost parental self-confidence and self-efficacy and help family-facing professionals recover their own sense of effectiveness and overcome the frustration that leads to blame and reinforces stigma.
-To do so, we need strengths-based approaches like the Touchpoints approach and the Newborn Behavioral Observation that focus not only on the baby or the adult in recovery, but on parent-infant-provider relationships, that build skills for understanding infant behavior as communication, and for self-reflection, so that providers can surface and move beyond bias, and so that parents can dare to believe in themselves and to have hope for their family’s future.
+To do so, we need strengths-based approaches like the Touchpoints Approach and the NBO that focus not only on the baby or the adult in recovery, but also on parent-infant-provider relationships, building skills for understanding infant behavior as communication, and for self-reflection, so that providers can surface and move beyond bias, and so that parents can dare to believe in themselves and to have hope for their family’s future.